phusion/baseimage-docker/README.md

 The baseimage-docker init system, `/sbin/my_init`, runs the following scripts during startup, in the following order:

  * All executable scripts in `/etc/my_init.d`, if this directory exists.
-The scripts are run during in lexicographic order.
+The scripts are run in lexicographic order.
  * The script `/etc/rc.local`, if this file exists.

 All scripts must exit correctly, e.g. with exit code 0.
 If any script exits with a non-zero exit code, the booting will fail.